IBM/queryPattern/readme.md

 This file states that the index will:
 - keep track of the *issuer* field of each document
 - store this index in a design document (ddoc) named *issuerIndexDoc*
 - is named issuerIndex
 - will be in json format

-Now let's create two more.
+Now let's create two more index files.

 3. Create a new file in the **indexes** directory and name it **ownerIndex.json**
 4. Then, copy the following code into that file: